PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ![unreachable peers Plot](images/unreachable_neighbors_nebula_ipfs_19604.png "failing peers")

-As we can see, the network is dominated with unreachable peers with very few connections, as these show the highest frequency.
+As we can see, the network is dominated by unreachable peers with very few connections, as these show the highest frequency.
 This hints that the overall health of the network appears well.